aridjayarecipes/cutesrecipes.web.app/content/post/2180-simple-way-to-make-ultimate-snapper-in-pickled-mustard-broth.md

 1. Gently add fish into the soup.
 Cook for a few more seconds until they are done.
 Adjust seasoning with fish sauce if necessary.
 Garnish with herbs.
 Serve with rice.

 Suan Cai Yu is a lesser known Sichuan dish that features a hot and sour broth with super tender fish slices.
 Stir-fried with pickled mustard greens and cilantro in white sauce.
-Boiled with napa, green bean sprout, long leek in spicy chili oil and peppercorn powder &amp; oil.
+Boiled with napa, green bean sprout, long leek in spicy chili oil and peppercorn powder & oil.
 Tilapia or fillets of sole with pickled cabbage, chili peppers, cilantro and peppercorn.
 Pork belly in pickled mustard green shoots.

 So that is going to wrap this up with this exceptional food snapper in pickled mustard broth酸菜鱼片 recipe.
 Thanks so much for your time.
 I am confident you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!